HOME EDUCATION DAYS

 FIELD TRIP EXCEPTION:

-When CCA schedules a Field Trip, you are required to attend. *IF* the following three things are true, you may opt out of attending and choose to do a Home Education day instead.
+When CCA schedules a Field Trip, you are required to attend. *IF* one or more of the following three things are true, you may opt out of attending and choose to do a Home Education day instead.

 The field trip is more than an hour away